Internal Combustion Engines (ICE)¶

 Starter (see ICE section in Autopilot Output Functions).

-- Set ICE_START_CHAN to the channel number corresponding to a switch on the transmitter which will be used to start the engine
+Set ICE_START_CHAN to the channel number corresponding to a switch on the transmitter which will be used to start the engine.
+This channel can start the engine or stop the engine via the

 These parameters may also need to be adjusted:

-If using an on-board starter, it is important to configure an RPM sensor for the engine.
+If using an onboard starter, it is important to configure an RPM sensor for the engine.
 This will allow the ArduPilot to detect an in-flight engine failure and attempt to restart the engine.
 ArduPilot supports generic pulse tachometers connected to GPIO pins (such as the Aux servo pins on a PixHawk or Cube).
 A tachometer may be made using a simple hall effect switch IC.
 Alternatively, some ignition modules support a tachometer output that can be connected directly to the GPIO pins.
 Desert Aircraft Electronic Ignition V2 modules support tachometer output on the signal pin of the power input connector.
-Note that when connecting an RPM sensor to an AUX pin, it is important to make sure that this pin is not configured to output a PWM value.
-On a PixHawk or Cube, Aux 5 and 6 are configured to not output PWM by default.
-If you need to use a different Aux pin you may need to adjust BRD_PWM_COUNT.
+Note that when connecting an RPM sensor to an AUX pin, it is important to make sure that this pin is not configured to output a PWM value and, instead, be a GPIO pin.
+See GPIOs.

 In order to configure an RPM sensor, the following parameters must be set:

-- Set RPM_TYPE to 2 for a standard GPIO input pin.
+Set RPM1_TYPE to 2 for a standard GPIO input pin.

-- Set RPM_PIN to the appropriate value for the auxiliary pin you are using.
+Set RPM1_PIN to the appropriate value for the auxiliary pin you are using.

 After configuring the limits of your throttle servo, the following parameters must be set: